Thursday, December 30, 2010

 What Militarism Looks Like

 Some years ago, at the annual meeting of the Southern Historical Association in Memphis, Wendy St. Jean argued that the Chickasaw Indians of the American southeast became in the 18th century a militarized society - an assertion which prompted Alan Gallay to ask "What is militarism?"
-It's a question that St. Jean took a while to answer, and one which stumped me.
+It's a question that St. Jean took slightly longer than usual to answer, and one which stumped me.
 I filed the query away in my memory, until it was recalled to me six years later by an article in the August 2, 2010 issue of Time, on the military junta in Burma.

 Still, the adjective "militaristic" seems likely to become standard for the early modern Chickasaws, as Robbie Ethridge and Sheri Shuck-Hall use it in their recent books on the early southeast and the early Chickasaws (Mapping the Mississippian Shatter Zone, 2009, and From Chicaza to Chickasaw, 2010).
 I'll maintain the semantic distinction as long as I find it useful, though.